tahlikipps/tk-tarot/README.md

 Key features include:
 - Random card selection from API to give daily reading.
-- [IN PROGRESS] Yes or No response to user question with animation.
+- Yes or No response to user question with loading CSS animation.
 - [TBC]

 What was used: